RCI Hospitality (RICK)

 Ed Anakar, President and Director of Operations

-Mr. Anakar brings over 30 years of management experience in the hospitality sector, covering restaurants, hotels, nightclubs, sports bars, and adult entertainment venues.
-He began his career at 16 as a waiter in his family's restaurant.
-He later became a district manager for a hotel management company and an operating partner for Nocturnal Concepts, a Houston-based company operating nightclubs.
-After a subsidiary of Rick's Cabaret International acquired a controlling interest in Nocturnal Concepts, Mr. Anakar joined the Rick's team, where he has since developed, launched, acquired, and overseen numerous successful venues, including the Club Onyx concept.
+Ed Anakar has served as President and Director of Operations for RCI Hospitality Holdings, Inc. since 2002, overseeing the development and management of the company's operations nationwide.
+He has over 30 years of management experience in various hospitality sectors, including restaurants, hotels, nightclubs, sports bars, and adult entertainment venues.
+Mr. Anakar began his career at age 16 in his family's restaurant and bar in Houston, Texas.
+He later worked for a hotel management company, rising to district manager, and became an operating partner of a Houston nightclub company in 1998.
+A subsidiary of Rick's Cabaret International, Inc. acquired a controlling interest in that company, and Mr. Anakar was invited to join the Rick's team, where he has since developed, launched, acquired, and overseen many successful venues, including Club Onyx.

 AI Analysis | Feedback